Parking & Safety

-Students must park in lots color coded to their decal.
+Students must park in the appropriate color coded lots.
 Violations will result in parking tickets.
 Commuter students are assigned to green lots, and resident students are assigned to silver lots.
 Lots marked black are open parking, and any color decal may park there.
 Blue parking is ADA only and must display a blue decal.
 Violations in these spaces will result in a $200 fine.
-Visitors should obtain a temporary parking pass from Campus Police upon arrival to campus.
+The following represents the color-coding system for parking on campus:

 Campus Transportation: The Peay Pickup Shuttle and Clarksville Transit Buses

 Through a partnership with the Clarksville Transit System (CTS), APSU provides students free transportation around campus via the Peay Pickup shuttle and free transportation around the city on CTS buses.